-All project proposal submissions must be received through our new online submission form.
+All project proposal submissions must be received through our online Research Placement proposal form.
 There is one form for Research Placement projects and one for PhD projects.

 We cannot accept any submissions by email or any other format.
 Any proposals sent by email will not be considered.